 We have partnered with Penrose-St.Francis Hospital to develop and maintain a bariatric surgical program which has been recognized as a Center of Excellence by the American Society for Metabolic and Bariatric Surgery.
 While there is a wide variety of information available to patients regarding surgical treatment of morbid obesity, much of it can be confusing or misleading.
 The National Institutes of Health has an excellent web resource for patients considering weight loss surgery.
 More detailed information is available from Obesity Help.com.

-We encourage anyone who may be interested in weight loss surgery to contact our Bariatric Nurse Coordinator, Fran Jackson, at 719-776-5359.
-For those whose insurance does not cover obesity treatment procedures, there are self-pay options for LAP-BAND® surgery.
+We encourage anyone who may be interested in weight loss surgery to contact our office at 719-635-2501 to speak with our bariatric coordinators.
+For those whose insurance does not cover obesity treatment procedures, there are self-pay options available.
 If interested, please contact our office for additional information.

 LAPAROSCOPIC ROUX-EN-Y GASTRIC BYPASS

 gastric bypass procedure has long been held as the "gold standard" for weight loss surgery.
 A restriction of food intake is achieved by dividing the stomach into two portions, the smaller of which is approximately 30ml in size.
 The small intestine downstream is divided, and a Roux limb is attached to the stomach pouch to allow it to empty.
 The excluded stomach and upper portion of the small intestine is bypassed, providing a small component of malabsorption.
 However, the main effect of the procedure is to provide a sense of fullness with eating smaller portions of food, allowing the patient to gradually adjust to smaller, more appropriate meals.